Lich-Corals/Lich-Corals/README.md

 I'm Linus, a 12th grade student from Germany.

 I'm a young developer experimenting with programming languages and development software.
-I mainly use Python, and I'm currently getting familiar with Rust.
+<br/>I mainly use Python, and I'm currently getting familiar with Rust by creating a bunch of small side projects and by re creating my obligatory junior-dev-platformer-game, which I abandoned years ago, in Godot with [gdext Rust bindings](https://github.com/godot-rust/gdext).
-My first published project is a [context-menu file converter](https://github.com/Lich-Corals/linux-file-converter-addon) for different Linux file viewers.
+<br/>My first published project is a [context-menu file converter](https://github.com/Lich-Corals/linux-file-converter-addon) for different Linux file viewers.
+I have also created a few [themes for Firefox](https://addons.mozilla.org/user/18412020/) and a [mod for Cyberpunk 2077](https://github.com/Lich-Corals/cyberpunk-blahaj-ads).

 ### Published stuff
 [![GitHub Logo](https://img.shields.io/badge/-GitHub-181717?style=for-the-badge&logo=GitHub&logoColor=white)]()